MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Leapp-upgrade-process-rhel-7-and-8.md

 > [!IMPORTANT]
 > RHUI is intended for only pay-as-you-go images.
 Are you using custom or golden images (also known as "bring-your-own-subscription (BYOS)") instead?
 In that case, the system has to be attached to Red Hat Subscription Manager (RHSM) or Satellite in order to receive updates.
 For more information, see [How to register and subscribe an RHEL system to the Red Hat Customer Portal using RHSM](https://access.redhat.com/solutions/253273).

-For more information on performing a `Leapp upgrade` process on custom or golden images, and pay-as-you-go (PAYG) images provided by Red Hat, refer to:
+For more information on performing a `Leapp upgrade` process on custom or golden images, and pay-as-you-go (PAYG) images provided by Red Hat, see:

 [Upgrading from RHEL 7 to 8](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html-single/upgrading_from_rhel_7_to_rhel_8/index)